Protected: Up The River

 Every February, Mom and Grandma take the long drive up to Michigan’s Upper Peninsula to experience the heart of winter in the tiny town of Paradise and watch a dogsled race.
 The UP 200 is a qualifying race for the Iditarod and I am fascinated by its modest exoticism.
 Even before I reached a maturity […]

 This morning, the weather is clear.
 It’s time to go.
-Everything mom does is slow.
+Everything Mom does is slow.
 Maybe not slow-slow, but slower than my pace and it’s frustrating me.
 Why can’t I be patient?
-Why do I see in each moment an opportunity to show her what she could be doing better?
+Why do I see each moment as an opportunity to show her what she could be doing better?
 I am on her vacation […]

 It’s 5:00 and I’m resting at a campsite along the trail.
 I have a few hours to go but Im due for a rest.
 I had yet another intensely frustrating morning, the unmarked trail often passed through very sparsely wooded areas so it pretty much all looked like “potential trail.”
 It was like a Magic […]